Sources: Feds have no evidence yet for GA hate crime charge

 Though investigators have not ruled out ultimately filing hate crime charges, they face legal constraints in doing so.
 Federal statutes require prosecutors to prove that the victims were targeted because of specific factors, like race, gender identity, religion, national origin or sexual orientation, or the suspect infringed on a federally or constitutionally protected activity.
 To successfully prosecute a hate crimes case, prosecutors typically seek tangible evidence, such as the suspect expressing racism in text messages, in internet posts or to witnesses.

 No such evidence has yet surfaced in the Georgia probe, according to the officials, who have direct knowledge of the investigation into the suspect, 21-year-old Robert Aaron Long.
-They were not authorized to speak publicly and spoke to The Associated Press on condition of anonymity on Friday.
+They were not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.

 Advocates have said even if the shooter didn’t specifically target the victims and because some were Asian, he still could have been acting with bias against them.Three of the women died at the Gold Spa in Atlanta, while the fourth woman died across the street at Aromatherapy Spa.
 Four other people were killed and one was wounded at Youngs Asian Massage near Woodstock, in Atlanta’s northwestern suburbs.
 Their deaths come as crimes against Asian Americans are spiking.